 In This Post:

-If you’ve ever been to Wimbledon, chances are you couldn’t miss this iconic tennis dessert.
-It’s pretty much a must.
-Every year, around 200,000 bowls of strawberries and cream are enjoyed during the tournament, and the number keeps growing!
-(It’s tricky to pin down the exact stats, but some reliable sources, like this one, this one, and this one, give a good idea.)
+If you've ever been to Wimbledon, chances are you couldn't miss this iconic tennis dessert.
+Every year, nearly 200,000 bowls of strawberries and cream are enjoyed during the tournament, and the number keeps growing!
+(It's tricky to pin down the exact stats, but some reliable sources, like this one, this one, and this one, give a good idea.)

-I have to admit, I’ve never actually been to Wimbledon (one day!), but I do know this: strawberries and cream are absolutely delicious.
-It’s been a staple in my husband’s family for years.
+I have to admit, I've never actually been to Wimbledon (one day!), but I do know that strawberries and cream are absolutely delicious.
+It's been a staple in my husband's family for years.

-Funny enough, I didn’t even know about this dessert before I met him.
-I’d seen strawberries dipped in whipped cream or layered into cake, but this?
-Just ripe, juicy strawberries swimming in liquid cream?
+Funny enough, I didn't even know about this dessert before I met him.
+I'd seen strawberries dipped in whipped cream or layered into cake, but just ripe, juicy strawberries swimming in liquid cream?
 It seemed almost too simple to count as a real dessert.

-In my husband’s family, this dish is so iconic that they just call it... strawberries.
-That’s it.
-No fancy name.
-Just strawberries.
-Whenever someone said, “We’re having strawberries for dessert,” everyone knew what it meant: a big bowl of fresh strawberries drenched in cream.
+In his family, this dish is so iconic that they simply call it "strawberries."
+Whenever someone said, "We're having strawberries for dessert," everyone knew exactly what that meant: a bowl of fresh strawberries drenched in cream.

 - Strawberries: These are the star of the show, so go for the freshest, sweetest, most vibrant ones you can get your hands on.
 Think: ripe, scarlet red, juicy, and super flavorful.
 At Wimbledon, the strawberries are picked that very morning; isn't this some next-level freshness?